dduyg/55/posts/viz-earths-surface.md

 summary: Visualizing how the world’s land is used.
 ---

 In our bustling world, where cities and human-built infrastructure seem to dominate the landscape, it might come as a surprise to learn that no more than 1% of the world's habitable land is taken up by all of these infrastructures.
-That includes everything from our big cities, roads, towns, to the villages we call home, along with all other human settlements.
+That includes everything from our big cities and roads to the towns and cozy villages we call home.
 Conversely, a significant 50% of the world’s habitable land is dedicated to agriculture, playing a pivotal role in transforming our planet's landscape.

 <div class="ui hidden divider"></div>
 <div style="max-width: 700px;"><img class="ui fluid image" src="/images/global-land.png"></div>